meower-media-co/RFC/RFC-0-Development.md

 ## IT Team
 The IT Team is responsible for the management of the Meower infrastructure, including the Meower website, the Meower API, and the Meower database.
 They make sure that the infrastructure is secure, and that there are no vulnerabilities in any meower codebase.

-Their other responsibility is to manage the Meower team, including on-bording, and de-bording people from the team
+Other responsibilities include onboarding and offboarding team members.

 ## Public Relations/Marketing
-The Public Relations/Marketing team is responsible for the marketing of the Meower brand.
-They are also responsible for relations with the users of meoewer.
+This team is responsible for promoting Meower and managing public relations.

 ## Moderation
 The moderation team is responsible for moderating the platform, and administrating the platform.